-ServiSolutions®, is the Master Servicer for the purchase of Mortgage Loans from Mortgage Lenders, the issuance of GNMA Certificates and FNMA Certificates backed by such Mortgage Loans, and, with respect to the GNMA Certificates and FNMA Certificates that will be acquired with Series 38 Bond proceeds, to sell the GNMA Certificates and FNMA Certificates to the Trustee.
-Once the GNMA Certificates and FNMA Certificates to the Trustee.
-Once the GNMA Certificates and FNMA Certificates to the Trustee, ServiSolutions' primary duties involve the collection and distribution to the Trustee of payments received on account of the underlying Mortgage Loans.
-This includes payments received from GNMA and FNMA with respect to defaulted Mortgage Loans.
-ServiSolutions' ability to purchase and pool Mortgage Loans, and to issue and deliver GNMA Certificates and FNMA Certificates, underlies the Trustee's ability to spend Series 38 Bond proceeds in a timely manner.
-ServiSolutions and the Agency entered into a contract in September 2016 which limits the purchase of mortgage loans between the date of purchase from the lender to the date of settlement of the security.
+ServiSolutions is the Master Servicer for the purchase of Series 39 Securitized Mortgage Loans from Mortgage Lenders, the issuance of GNMA Certificates and FNMA Certificates backed by such Series 39 Securitized Mortgage Loans, and, with respect to the GNMA Certificates and FNMA Certificates that will be acquired with Series 39 Bond proceeds, to sell the GNMA Certificates and FNMA Certificates to the Trustee.
+Once the GNMA Certificates and FNMA Certificates have been issued to the Trustee, ServiSolutions' primary duties involve the collection and distribution to the Trustee of payments received on account of the underlying Series 39 Securitized Mortgage Loans.
+This includes payments received from GNMA and FNMA with respect to defaulted Series 39 Securitized Mortgage Loans.
+ServiSolutions' ability to purchase and pool Series 39 Securitized Mortgage Loans, and to issue and deliver GNMA Certificates and FNMA Certificates, underlies the Trustee's ability to spend Series 39 Bond proceeds in a timely manner.
+ServiSolutions and the Agency entered into a contract in August 2017, which limits the purchase of mortgage loans between the date of purchase from the lender to the date of settlement of the security.
 The contract limits ServiSolutions to \$60 million of purchases but allows the Agency to purchase up to \$40 million of mortgage loans for a total of \$100 million.
+This amount may be increased pursuant to a mutual agreement between the parties.
 The mortgage loans temporarily owned by the Agency earn interest for the Agency equal to the mortgage interest rate minus the servicing fee, and these loans are reflected as "Mortgage loans held for resale" on the financial statements.

-The Agency is responsible under the Servicing Agreement for reviewing each Mortgage Loan originated by the Mortgage Lenders to determine compliance with the Agency's program requirements.
-ServiSolutions reviews the mortgage loans to determine compliance with GNMA and FNMA loan documentation.
-Upon completion of such review, ServiSolutions is required to acquire approved Mortgage

-Loans on behalf of the Agency, and complete all required documents and forms incidental to the inclusion of such Mortgage Loans in GNMA and FNMA pools.
+The Agency is responsible under the Servicing Agreement for reviewing each Series 39 Securitized Mortgage Loan originated by the Mortgage Lenders to determine compliance with the Agency's program requirements.
+ServiSolutions reviews the Series 39 Securitized Mortgage Loans to determine compliance with GNMA and FNMA loan documentation.
+Upon completion of such review, ServiSolutions is required to acquire approved Series 39 Securitized Mortgage Loans on behalf of the Agency, and complete all required documents and forms incidental to the inclusion of such Series 39 Securitized Mortgage Loans in GNMA and FNMA pools.